PUBLIC SERVICE SCHOLARS FAQ’s

 Unfortunately, due to the short time period of the fellowship, opportunities for learning, and cohort model, we do not grant vacation time off.
 We understand that family time is important and hope that you’ll be able to spend time with them before and after the fellowship.
 The 10 weeks you spend in the fellowship will significantly benefit you, and we think you’ll look back on the time fondly.

 Stipends are distributed 2 or 3 times throughout the program.
 The first stipend will always be in the form of a paper check, regardless of if you completed a direct deposit form.
 The exception to this is if you are already employed by UMBC or another school in the USM system (usually) and were enrolled in direct deposit prior to this program.

 Is housing provided for fellows?

 Housing is not provided for fellows.
 It is up to the fellows to arrange housing prior to the start of the fellowship.
-Students who live out of state or far from central Maryland in need of housing should contact the Program Coordinator immediately after accepting the fellowship and may be connected to partner organizations with potential housing options.
+Students who live out of state or far from central Maryland in need of housing should consider subletting close to their internship.
 You are also encouraged to reach out to your institution’s career center and residential life office and see what options they may suggest.